-Threatened with demolition in 2008, the house was purchased for $1 by the newly-formed Preservation Bloomfield.
-The upright and wing portions of the home were moved about two miles north from its original location off of Long Lake, to the Charles L. Bowers School Farm in Bloomfield Hills, Michigan.
+This 1845 farmhouse was purchased for $1 in 2008 by the then newly-formed Preservation Bloomfield in 2008.
+The upright and wing parlors of the original home were relocated about 2 miles away to the Charles L. Bowers School Farm in Bloomfield Hills, Michigan.

 During this time, the home belonged to the Hendrie family.